 Local cleantech startup SemiosBio raises $102M

 Last week, Vancouver cleantech startup SemiosBio announced that they’ve raised a whopping $102 million for their pest control product — one of the biggest financings in Canada’s clean tech sector.
-Using wireless Science or knowledge put into practical use to solve problems or invent useful tools. and chemistry, their product prevents the spread of crop-damaging insects, aiming to reduce the use of insecticies.
+Using wireless technology and chemistry, their product prevents the spread of crop-damaging insects, aiming to reduce the use of insecticides.

 SemiosBio Founder and CEO, Michael Gilbert spent his teen years living on a hobby farm in Ontario and started SemiosBio in 2010, building on his long-held interest in using pheromones to manage insect behaviour.